flectra-hq/flectra/doc/reference/javascript_reference.rst

 API.
 Whenever an event is triggered, it will 'bubble up' the component tree, until it reaches the root widget, or is stopped.

-- *trigger_up*: this is the method that will create a small *FlectraEvent* and dispatch it in the component tree.
+- *trigger_up*: this is the method that will create a small *OdooEvent* and dispatch it in the component tree.
 Note that it will start with the component that triggered the event
-- *custom_events*: this is the equivalent of the *event* dictionary, but for flectra events.
+- *custom_events*: this is the equivalent of the *event* dictionary, but for odoo events.

-The FlectraEvent class is very simple.
+The OdooEvent class is very simple.
 It has three public attributes: *target* (the widget that triggered the event), *name* (the event name) and *data* (the payload).
 It also has 2 methods: *stopPropagation* and *is_stopped*.